How the Phase Change Calculator Works

-The Phase Change Calculator is a tool that helps you figure out how much heat energy you need to change a substance from one phase to another—like melting or vaporization.
+The Phase Change Calculator calculates the heat energy required to change a substance from one phase to another.
+Common examples include melting ice into water or vaporizing water into steam.

-The calculation is based on: Q = m × L, where Q is heat energy, m is mass (kg), and L is the specific latent heat (J/kg).
+where Q is heat energy, m is mass, and L is the specific latent heat.

 |---|---|---|